wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2b-business-value.md

 -   **Changing workforce expectations:** As millennials and Gen Z become most of the workforce, organizations need adapt to fit the way they work.
-They have grown up in a world or tailored experiences and collaborating through social medial.
+They have grown up in a world of tailored experiences and collaborating through social medial.
 To best apply their abilities, organizations need to be able to deliver more custom, streamlined, and collaborative digital experiences.